jxxsheng/SC2002-OBJECT-ORIENTED-DESIGN-PROGRAMMING/README.md

 5) Drag and drop the txt files into SC2002-Project_SC2002FOMS folder

-6) In 'Main' > 'FomsApp.java' , run as Java Application
+6) In 'Main' > 'FomsApp.java', run as Java Application

 You have successfully cloned and run SC2002 FOMS on Eclipse!